xovox/RetroCRT/README.md

 Compared to every distro I've seen out there, one of the biggest advantages of using RetroCRT is that we're only updating configuration files line-by-line instead of overwriting everything.
 This means that RetroCRT should be able to coexist with RetroPie and probably almost everything else you're running.

+# RetroCRT & Libretro

+RetroCRT *only* supports Libretro cores!
+If you find a Libretro core that's not properly configured when you launch it, please see [the issues page](https://github.com/xovox/RetroCRT/issues) and file a new issue if you don't see your platform already requested

 ## Videos

 * [Fresh Install of RetroCRT](https://www.youtube.com/watch?v=nytsuaoU4R8) shows what you get out of the box